Search StreamScheme

 • Lifetime warranty

 All RAM compatible with this system will be of the “DDR4” variety.
 We can pick whatever is the cheapest 16GB set of RAM that’s at least DDR4-3000.
 At the time of writing this, that’s the Team T-Force Vulcan Z 16GB (2x8GB) set.
-We opt for two 8GB sticks instead of one 16GB stick to take advantage of something called “dual channel” — don’t worry about what this means, just know that it helps give your memory a little extra kick!
+We opt for two 8GB sticks instead of one 16GB stick to take advantage of a “dual channel” — don’t worry about what this means.
+Know that it helps give your memory a little extra kick!

 Best Budget Storage